jkgnuamah/nece-lab/content/home/about.md

 ---
-**NECE Lab | Oklahoma State University**
+**NeCE Lab | Oklahoma State University**

-The Neuroergonomics and Cognitive Engineering _(NeCE)_ Lab is focused on understanding neural, physiological, and behavioral mechanisms underlying human-system interactions, and using that knowledge to inform the design, development, and assessment of cyber-physical systems with the goal of enhancing productivity, safety, and health.
+The Neuroergonomics and Cognitive Engineering _(NeCE)_ Lab, located in the College of Engineering, Architecture & Technology, is focused on understanding neural, physiological, and behavioral mechanisms underlying human-system interactions, and using that knowledge to inform the design, development, and assessment of cyber-physical systems with the goal of enhancing productivity, safety, and health.

 Areas of application include aviation, health care, surface transportation, energy, and military systems.